EU grants Ukraine candidate status in 'historic moment' | Headlines

 The requirement for unanimity often frustrates EU ambitions because member states can block decisions or water them down.
 Despite waves of crises that have rocked the EU, from migration and Britain's exit from the bloc, the union remains popular, with a survey this week showing approval for EU membership is at 15-year high.

 Still, public discontent is mounting over inflation and an energy crisis as Russia tightens gas supplies in response to sanctions, issues for the second day of the summit on Friday.
-(Additional reporting by Phil Blenkinsop, Bart Biesemans, Christian Levaux, Francesco Guarascio, Jan Strupczewski, Charlotte van Campenhout, Kate Abnett and Sarah Marsh; Writing by John Chalmers and Ingrid Melander; Editing by Nick Macfie and Catherine Evans)
+(Additional reporting by Phil Blenkinsop, Bart Biesemans, Christian Levaux, Francesco Guarascio, Jan Strupczewski, Charlotte van Campenhout, Kate Abnett and Sarah Marsh; Writing by John Chalmers and Ingrid Melander; Editing by Catherine Evans and John Chalmers)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)